alistairkirk/alistairkirk/README.md

 ‣ users who uses alts to see me. fuck you. i hid you for a reason. be glad you dont get to see me already.

-‣ pedophile apologist/enablers: idc if they are antis or not. a pedophile enabler is a pedophile enabler. and antis need to fucking learn that.
+‣ pedophile apologist/enablers: idc if they are antis or not. a pedophile enabler is a pedophile enabler. and antis need to fucking learn that. im looking at you luv4abba, seccoasis, crue_concepts and co.

 ❥ ‑‑‑‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑ ‑